surma/surma.dev/content/things/deep-copy.md

 ## Structured Clone

 [Structured cloning][Structured clone] is an existing algorithm that is used to transfer values from one realm into another.
-For example, this is used whenever you `postMessage` another window or a [WebWorker].
-The nice thing about structured cloning that it handles cyclic objects and [supports a wide set of built-in types][Structured clone supported types].
+For example, this is used whenever you call `postMessage` to send a message to another window or a [WebWorker].
+The nice thing about structured cloning is that it handles cyclic objects and [supports a wide set of built-in types][Structured clone supported types].
 The problem is that at the time of writing the algorithm is not exposed directly, only as a part of other APIs.
 I guess we’ll have to look at those then, won‘t we…

 ### MessageChannel
-As I said, one API where the structured clone algorithm is used is whenever you call `postMessage`.
+As I said, whenever you call `postMessage` the structured clone algorithm is used.
 We can create a [MessageChannel] and send ourselves a message.
 On the receiving end the message contains a structural clone of our original data object.

 ```js
 function structuralClone(obj) {